Luxury travel SPAC deal takes subs to next level

-NEW YORK, June 30 (Reuters Breakingviews) - Inspirato wants to shift travel – and subscription-based business models – up a notch.
-The elite vacations firm has agreed to merge with special purpose acquisition company Thayer Ventures Acquisition (TVAC.O) in a deal valuing it at $1.1 billion.
+NEW YORK (Reuters Breakingviews) - Inspirato wants to shift travel – and subscription-based business models – up a notch.
+The elite vacations firm has agreed to merge here with special purpose acquisition company Thayer Ventures Acquisition in a deal valuing it at $1.1 billion.
 Subscriptions are in vogue, but this takes the idea to a new level.

-Think of Inspirato as a cross between Airbnb (ABNB.O), Soho House read more , and Expedia (EXPE.O).
+Think of Inspirato as a cross between Airbnb, Soho House, and Expedia.
 Its 12,500-ish customers pay memberships for access to swanky hotels, resorts and residences – either $600 a month plus the price of each stay, or $2,500 all-inclusive.
 Luxury hotels can sell empty rooms to Inspirato at a discount, without having to publicly cut their rates.
 Customers get variety and luxury at a predictable price.

 Capital Calls - More concise insights on global finance: